reklab/eyelid_tracking/README.md

 This process was done mostly based on the documnetation provided in the [DLC Installation Guide](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md), with minor adjustments and changes following local errors we received.
 You can follow their guidance for the official version, or try the following steps:

+Start by forking DLC or downloading the library to your PC.
+Locate the file named `dlc-windowsCPU.yaml` in your PC and copy this directory address.

+# Creating the environment:

+Open the Anaconda Prompt (via start menu), and create an Anaconda Environment.
+Before doing so, make sure you are in the correct directory